revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-A template is an HTML snippet that tells Angular how to render the component in angular application.
+A template is an HTML snippet that tells Angular how to render the component in an angular application.

-The template is immediately associated with a component defines that component’s view.
+The template is immediately associated with a component that defines that component’s view.

 </blockquote>
 </details>